Counterdiabatic Optimised Local Driving: Two Spin Quantum Annealing

 one of the second-order correction terms.
 In order to confirm this is the case, we compare the different paths -- COLD and LCD only -- in the two-spin example in order to determine if $\mathcal{I}_1$ is small for COLD.
 If $\mathcal{I}_1$ is small when compared to the same measure for lower-order LCD as $t\rightarrow 0$, then we know that COLD is enforcing a better dynamical Hamiltonian.
 In the case of the two spin annealing protocol we find that as $t\rightarrow0$, $\mathcal{I}_1\rightarrow 0.04$ for COLD and $\mathcal{I}_1\rightarrow 0.2$ for LCD, showing that COLD is minimising the second-order correction along the path.
 A simpler integral

 also reflects this correction in this two spin example, with $\mathcal{I}_2 \rightarrow 0.03$ for COLD and $\mathcal{I}_2 \rightarrow 0.1$ for LCD as $t\rightarrow0$.
-This could be useful in more complex scenarios as $\mathcal{I}_2$ will be relatively simple to calculate.
+This is particularly useful in more complex scenarios as $\mathcal{I}_2$ is relatively straight-forward to calculate, as we will demonstrate in the next section.
 We also observe the reduction of the corresponding integrals of the $(\sigma^y_1\sigma^z_2 + \sigma^z_1\sigma^y_2)$ term of the second-order LCD.
-By minimising these integrals, it could be possible to extend the COLD approach to more complex scenarios, including where the exact calculation of the dynamics is not possible.
+By minimising these integrals, it is possible to extend the COLD approach to more complex scenarios, including where the exact calculation of the dynamics is not possible.